fsteiner/K81/Masks-Analysis_v2.md

 [4] Yan J, Guha S, Hariharan P, Myers M. Modeling the Effectiveness of Respiratory Protective Devices in Reducing Influenza Outbreak.
 Risk Anal.
 2019;39(3):647–661. doi:10.1111/risa.13181

 ### Appendix A - A simple epidemiologic model
-We used a simplistic model of epidemic propagation, assuming a daily transmission rate Ko and a period of infectivity of C days.
+We used a simplistic model of epidemic propagation, assuming a daily transmission rate r and a period of infectivity of C days.
 Ro is the product of these two factors:
-> Ro = Ko x C
+> Ro = r x C

 At any given period moment t, if X(t) is the cumulated proportion of confirmed cases at t, the part of the population still infections PInf is:
 > PInf(t) = X(t) - X(t-C)